Garden-AI/garden/docs/user_guide/tutorial.md

 If calling your pipeline function in the `garden-ai notebook debug` session behaves the same as calling your pipeline function in a `garden-ai notebook start` session, that likely indicates a problem with the remote endpoint.

 If calling your pipeline function in the `garden-ai notebook debug` session behaves differently than in a `garden-ai notebook start` session, that indicates a problem with serializing or deserializing your notebook state.
-If this is the case, please open an issue on our [Github](https://github.com/Garden-AI/garden/issues), including the notebook so we can reproduce the bug.
+If this is the case, please open an issue on our [Github](https://github.com/Garden-AI/garden/issues), including the notebook and any additional context that might be useful so we can reproduce the bug.

 #### Step 5: Publishing the Notebook